CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 >>>
 ```

-If you need to install Python , you may as well download the most recent stable version of Python 2 or Python 3 from [general download page](https://www.python.org/downloads/).
+If you need to install Python, you can download the most recent stable version of Python 2 or Python 3 from [general download page](https://www.python.org/downloads/).

+Alternately, you can download and install a package, which comes with pre-installed libraries.
+I would recommend for beginners downloading [Anaconda](https://www.continuum.io/downloads).
+Another option could be [Enthought Canopy Express](https://store.enthought.com/downloads/#default).